Board games as social media within, against and beyond reactionary capitalism

 This article, written be me and Aris Komporozos-Athanasiou, has appeared in the 18th volume of the journal Cultural Politics.
 Financialization is transforming social subjects and … Read more

-The following article will appear in the online, open-access Capacious: Journal for Emerging Affect Inquiry later in 2022 in a slightly different form.
-It stems … Read more
+The following article appeared in 2022 a slightly different form in volume 3.1 of the open-access Capacious: Journal for Emerging Affect Inquiry.
+It stems from … Read more